asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

 # Create the AsyncAPI Document

-In this step, we will create an AsyncAPI document to describe the Streelights API.
+In this step, you will create an AsyncAPI document to describe the Streelights API.
 It will help you generate the code and the documentation later on.

 To create one, you can either use the [AsyncAPI studio](https://studio.asyncapi.com) or the [AsyncAPI CLI](https://github.com/asyncapi/cli) depending on your project need.

-Let's go ahead to create the specification documents titled `asyncapi` with a `.yaml` extension.
+Go ahead to create the specification documents titled `asyncapi` with a `.yaml` extension.

 <CodeBlock>
 {`asyncapi: '2.5.0'